syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 {% if page.publishingplatform == "aspnet-core" %}

-You can change the format of the data label, such as currency, decimal, percent etc. by using [format](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_Format) property.
+The format of the data label, such as currency, decimal, percent etc. can be changed using [format](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_Format) property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}